View Current

 (6) UNE is committed to supporting all students throughout their studies with UNE.

-(7) Support services are evidenced based and available and accessible to all students, regardless of modality, to enable connection and success.
+(8) Support services are evidence based and available and accessible to all students, regardless of modality, to enable connection and success.
+All services are delivered in a culturally appropriate manner and adjusted for Aboriginal and Torres Strait Islander students and students with disabilities.

 Part B - Student Support Model

-(15) Student progression is monitored at unit level and course level.
-At unit level, UNE monitors engagement with unit content and submission of, and results in, assessments tasks.
+(16) Student progression is monitored at unit level and course level.
+At unit level, UNE monitors engagement with unit content and submission of, and results in, assessment tasks.
 At course level, UNE reviews progression at the end of each teaching period to determine patterns of results that may indicate student non-engagement or difficulties with successfully completing the course.

-(16) UNE considers many factors in consideration of progression and support including, but not limited to: previous and current results, level of engagement in the learning management system and with unit content, relevant discipline issues, equity or other identified cohort, pathways, the number of units being taken, and previous or current support arrangements (including Study Access Plans).
+(17) UNE considers many factors in relation progression and support including, but not limited to: previous and current results, level of engagement in the Learning Management System (LMS) and with unit content, relevant discipline issues, equity or other identified cohort, pathways, deviation from published course rules, the number of units being taken, and previous or current support arrangements (including Study Access Plans).

-3. Where non- engagement or difficulties with study are identified, students are made aware of the availability of support options including:
+3. Where non-engagement or difficulties with study are identified, students will be contacted and reminded of their support options before census date.

-2. Where support needs are identified, students will be made aware of the availability of support options including:
+1. unit completion, grade point average or concerns raised by lecturers, academic or support staff.
+Identified students will be made aware of the availability of support options including:

 1. an opportunity to discuss issues impacting performance;